-I learned some painful lessons about hiring a videographer last year for our wedding.
-A friend who’s getting married this year asked me about it.
+I learned some hard lessons about hiring a videographer in 2022 for our wedding.
+A friend who’s getting married asked for advice.
 Here’s what I shared.

 The previous post detailed how Rclone can reliably upload large files with their checksums to Backblaze unlike other programs.
 This post will outline the workflow and some gotchas to keep in mind when doing massive data loads over the internet.

 Backblaze B2 is an incredibly cost-effective cloud-based archival platform.
 I had a few TBs of large file video footage stored on a Synology NAS that I wanted to archive to B2, in case anything happened to my local array.

 Sometimes it’s a live gig and I’m doing multiple things, like camera and sound.
 Throw in some stage delays and out of a 56 minute clip, half is not needed.
 On a Sony AX100 shooting at 1080p XAVCS 30fps, that’s 11 out of 22 GB extra.